 Avoid pregnancy: Use birth control during therapy and for 3 months after your last treatment if you are of childbearing age.
-Tell your oncologist's office right away if you or your partner becomes pregnant or think you are pregnant while on Yervoy as it can cause harm to an unborn baby.
+Tell your consultant right away if you or your partner becomes pregnant or think you are pregnant while on Yervoy as it can cause harm to an unborn baby.